 (CNN) — There's little doubt that Enrique Olvera is the world's best-known chef from Mexico.
-His restaurant, Pujol, now in its 16th year, has consistently landed on San Pellegrino's list of the world's "50 Best Restaurants."
+His restaurant, Pujol, has consistently landed on San Pellegrino's list of the world's "50 Best Restaurants."
 Guests sometimes fly into Mexico City just to snag a midday lunch at Pujol.
 He also owns three Eno loncherias branded cafes, an upscale restaurant, Moxi, in San Miguel Allende, and Manta, which overlooks a secluded beach in Los Cabos.

 Olvera has become an ambassador of sorts for Mexican gastronomy, shining a light on a great world cuisine that for too long was obscured by frozen margaritas and guacamole.